JoelQ/hystorical/README.md

 ```

 ### Other methods
 What about other methods you have defined on your object?
-Since Hystorical is a decorator, you can use all the methods that were available to your original object.
+Since Hystorical is just a decorator, you can use all the methods that were available to your original object.

 ```ruby
 hystorical_entries = Hystorical.new(Entry)